Iran deal: Merkel cautious on compensation after US pullout

 - WTO ruling opens way for U.S. tariffs over Airbus subsidies

-However, Merkel added: “As for compensating all businesses in a comprehensive way for such measures by the United States of America, I think we cannot and must not create illusions.”
+However, “as for compensating all businesses in a comprehensive way for such measures by the United States of America, I think we cannot and must not create illusions,” she added.

 In an effort to keep Iran in the deal, the EU’s executive Commission announced that it will start work on revising a so-called blocking regulation that was drawn up in 1996 in response to the fallout from U.S. sanctions on Cuba, and on Libya and Iran.